Looking for some great ways to save money this year?

 You may be asking how does this save money.

-Well, in our home we have a rule that we only buy enough food to fill however many bags we have with us (after a while you know how much each bag will hold comfortably).
+In our home, we have a rule that we only buy enough food to fill the bags we bring.

 Before, I would fill up all our Duck Bags and then have more plastic/paper bags from the store for the rest of the items purchased.

-Buying too much at once leads to wasting food, which means wasting money.
+Buying too much at once wastes food, which means wasting money.

 We do not go daily, but I don’t mind going 2-3x a week for items we need instead of one big shopping haul.